ibm-cloud-docs/containers/storage-block-vpc.md

 ### Creating a custom storage class
 {: #vpc-customize-storage-class}

-Create your own customized storage class with the preferred settings for your {{site.data.keyword.blockstorageshort}} instance.
+Create your own customized storage class with the preferred settings for your {{site.data.keyword.block_storage_is_short}} instance.
 {: shortdesc}

 You might create a custom storage class if you want to: